syncrosim/pysyncrosim/docs/quickstart.rst

     Columns: [m, b]
     Index: []

-Here, we are viewing the contents of a SyncroSim Datasheet as a Python Pandas DataFrame.
-Although both SyncroSim Datasheets and Pandas DataFrames are both represented as tables of data with predefined columns and an unlimited number of rows, the underlying structure of these tables differ.
+Here, we are viewing the contents of a SyncroSim Datasheet as a Python ``pandas`` DataFrame.
+Although both SyncroSim Datasheets and ``pandas`` DataFrames are both represented as tables of data with predefined columns and an unlimited number of rows, the underlying structure of these tables differ.

 Configure Model Inputs
 ^^^^^^^^^^^^^^^^^^^^^^
 Currently our input Scenario Datasheets are empty!
 We need to add some values to our input Datasheet (``InputDatasheet``) and run control Datasheet (``RunControl``) so we can run our model.

-First, assign the contents of the input Datasheet to a new Pandas DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.
+First, assign the contents of the input Datasheet to a new ``pandas`` DataFrame using the Scenario :meth:`~pysyncrosim.scenario.Scenario.datasheets()` method, then check the columns that need input values.

 .. code-block:: pycon